 Where to have an iodized aperitif in Le Mans?
 Bar Bistro Beluga

-This address, located in the heart of La Visitation (a convent rehabilitated into a trendy living space, located right next to the Place de la République and which I have already mentioned above in the section ‘What to see, what to do in Le Mans?’), offers to taste seafood, fish, and shellfish, accompanied by a glass of wine or a cocktail (between 8 € and 14 €).
-This iodized bar-bistro is perfect for an aperitif with tasty iodized appetizer boards, but not only…
+This address, located in the heart of La Visitation (a convent converted into a trendy living space, which is located right next to the Place de la République and which I mentioned earlier in the “What to see, what to do in Le Mans?” section), offers seafood, fish, and shellfish, accompanied by a glass of wine or a cocktail (between €8 and €14).
+This iodized bar-bistro is perfect for an aperitif with tasty iodized appetizer boards, but not only that…

-We tested the sharing board Croque O d’Ile, with a mix of land and sea products (27 €).
-What’s pretty cool is that the establishment has several outdoor terraces, including one that can be covered and heated for the winter period.
+We tested the Croque O d’Ile sharing platter, with a mix of land and sea products (€27).
+Something pretty nice is that the establishment has several outdoor terraces, including one that can be covered and heated for the winter season.

 Tested in 2023